 Beyond these examples

-These snippets focus on specific phone number features: phone number claiming and instance association, and metadata and filtering.
+These snippets focus on specific phone number features: number claiming and inventory filtering, and tagging and metadata.
 They’re intentionally minimal rather than full contact center deployments.

-The examples reference pre-existing infrastructure such as an Amazon Connect instance (targetArn).
-They focus on claiming phone numbers rather than provisioning the entire Connect environment.
+The examples reference pre-existing infrastructure such as Amazon Connect instances (targetArn).
+They focus on claiming numbers rather than provisioning the Connect instance itself.

 To keep things focused, common phone number patterns are omitted, including: